Visiting the Doctor during the Coronavirus Era: Advice from the Experts

 Ibrahim: Patients are getting more comfortable with virtual visits.
 As a society, we’re all becoming more accustomed to online meetings, learning, and staying in touch with friends and family, so virtual doctor’s appointments seem more normal than maybe a few years ago.

-Sadiq: Yes, patients are becoming more comfortable, and there’s a great benefit for them.
+Sadiq: Yes, patients are becoming more comfortable and they understand why it may be necessary in certain situations.
+There’s also great benefit for them.
 They don’t have to take time off from work and can do a virtual visit with their doctor on a break, for example.
 When patients are sick, virtual visits are simply easier because they don’t need to think through transportation to a doctor’s office.
 In the future, I think we’ll see telemedicine comprise about 50 percent of our practice.

 Finding a physician who can partner with you for your health is essential.
 We can help find a physician who is appropriate and convenient for you.
 Call 1-877-THR-WELL (847-9355) or visit TexasHealth.org/FindaProvider today.